Ziiadd/assessment3/README.md

 ## Further Improvement
 - **The robot needs to identify if there is an obstacle present on the target and avoid it.**
 - **The robot needs to avoid many targets placed together more accurately**
-- **The robots needs to identify if there is any obstacles of the starting point and avoid it**
+- **The robot needs to identify if there is any obstacles of the starting point and avoid it**
+- **The robot needs stay inside the grid**

 ## Code